 Commercial Rate Indexed Pension

-The assets test lets you have a certain level of assets to qualify for the maximum Age Pension amount or a part Age Pension.
+The assets test defines the value of assets permissible in order to qualify for a full or part Age Pension.

 The value of Flexi Pensions and Commercial Rate Indexed Pensions are counted as assets under the assets test (this only applies to Commercial Rate Indexed Pensions commenced from 20 September 2007).